What are the steps to get a mortgage?

 Refinancing your home loan typically doesn't require you to pay for closing costs out of pocket because the closing costs can be included in the total loan amount.

-1 The cash-back bonus is offered in most states and is available for individual sales and purchases of property; offer limited to one cash-back bonus per property with no limit on the amount of times you may use the program.
+The cash-back bonus is offered in most states and is available for individual sales and purchases of property; offer limited to one cash-back bonus per property with no limit on the amount of times you may use the program.
 In some states, a gift card or commission credit at closing may be provided in lieu of the cash-back bonus.
 The program is not available in IA or outside the U.S. Cash-back bonus is not available in AK, LA or OK.
 In KS and TN, a gift card with preloaded points that are ready for spending at specified retail establishments after closing will be issued.
 State regulations in KS limit the dollar amounts and the type of incentive.
 In MS, NJ, and OR, a commission reduction may be available at closing.
 Please check with the program coordinator for details.
 This is not a solicitation if you are already represented by a real estate broker.
 The cash-back bonus is only available with the purchase or sale of your home through the use of a program-referred and -approved real estate agent.
 The size of your cash-back award depends on the value of the property you are buying or selling.
 Obtaining the full $8,000 cash-back award requires transacting in a property valued at $1.75 million or greater.
 To calculate the size of your potential cash back, please visit navyfederal.org/realtyplus.
 All real estate transactions are negotiable.
 Contact RealtyPlus for terms and conditions.
-Standard listing fees apply. ↵
+Standard listing fees apply.↵

-2 Guarantee to receive rate match only applicable if all conditions are met.
+Receiving the rate match guarantee is only applicable if all conditions are met.
 Available for purchase and refinance first mortgages.
 Certain product exclusions may apply.
 You must lock your rate with Navy Federal prior to submitting rate match request to qualify.
 Loan Estimate from competing lender must be dated and received within 3 calendar days of locking your interest rate at Navy Federal.
 Please note that no other documentation may be used to show competitors' terms.
 The terms of the competing loan must be identical to Navy Federal's loan; for example, a 30-year, fixed-rate product with mortgage insurance is not identical to a Navy Federal 30-year, fixed-rate product that does not have mortgage insurance.
 If the loan does not close within the commitment period, the rate match may be voided.
 NOTE: The initial Loan Estimate from a wholesale lender/broker is not an acceptable document for a rate match submission unless the Lender Information section on the Loan Estimate is completed.
 To receive $1,000, you must provide a signed, executed copy of the final Closing Disclosure and a copy of the final mortgage note within 30 calendar days of your loan closing with the original competing lender.
 Not valid if original loan terms or conditions change prior to closing.
 Once approved, $1,000 will be automatically deposited into your Navy Federal account within 30 calendar days of receiving the necessary documentation.
-Recipient is solely responsible for any personal tax liability arising out of this incentive. ↵
+Recipient is solely responsible for any personal tax liability arising out of this incentive.↵